Despicable Me 2: Home media

 Universal Pictures Home Entertainment released Despicable Me 2 for digital download on November 26, 2013, and on Blu-ray, Blu-ray 3D, and DVD on December 10.
-Physical copies contain an audio commentary; behind-the-scenes featurettes, such as About Pikwik Pack, characterizations of Gru, his girls, the gadgets, the Minions, the evil Minions and El Macho; deleted scenes; an overview of Gru's equipment; short films Puppy, Panic in the Mailroom, and Training Wheels; and a visit in Illumination Studios Paris.
+Physical copies contain an audio commentary; behind-the-scenes featurettes, such as characterizations of Gru, his girls, the gadgets, the Minions, the evil Minions and El Macho; deleted scenes; an overview of Gru's equipment; short films Puppy, Panic in the Mailroom, and Training Wheels; and a visit in Illumination Studios Paris.
 A 4K Ultra HD Blu-ray version was released in 2017.

 Reception

 Box office

 Despicable Me 2 earned $368 million in the United States and Canada and $602.7 million in other territories, for a worldwide total of $971 million.
 It was the third-highest-grossing film of 2013.
 Deadline Hollywood calculated the film's net profit as $394.5 million, placing it third on their list of 2013's "Most Valuable Blockbusters".
 With a budget of $76 million, the film is the most profitable film in the 101-year history of Universal.

 In the United States and Canada, Despicable Me 2 was released with The Lone Ranger on July 3, 2013, leading into the Independence Day holiday weekend.
 It earned $35 million on its first day, including $4.7 million from Tuesday night previews.
 The film made $24.5 million the following Thursday, the third-highest-ever total for the holiday behind Spider-Man: Far From Home ($25.1 million in 2019) and Transformers ($29 million in 2007).
 Despicable Me 2 debuted earning $142.1 million across 3,957 theaters, and grossed $82.5 million on its three-day opening weekend.
 Its second-weekend earnings dropped by 49% to $43 million, edging Grown Ups 2 and Pacific Rim. before being dethroned in its third week by The Conjuring.
 Despicable Me 2 completed its theatrical run in the United States and Canada on January 16, 2014.

 Worldwide, on its first weekend, Despicable Me 2 opened only in Australia with $6.66 million, ahead of Monsters University (2013) which opened on the same weekend.
 The film set an opening-day record in Latvia.
 In total, it opened at number one in 67 territories, and set opening-weekend records among animated films in Latin America, Indonesia, Malaysia, Philippines, Vietnam, and Lebanon, as well as opening-weekend records among all films in South Africa and Venezuela.
 In Japan, it topped the box office ($3.3 million) beating Elsyium (2013).
 The film remained in the first position at the box office for two consecutive weekends during July 2013.
 The film's largest openings occurred in the United Kingdom ($22.5 million), China ($15.4 million), and Mexico ($14.9 million).
 In total earnings, its largest markets were the United Kingdom ($72.2 million), China ($53.0 million), and Mexico ($47.7 million).